1861 April 30th

 April 30 1861 Tuesday

 Indian Territory.
-US President Abraham Lincoln ordered the evacuation of US troops from the Indian Nations’, leaving the Five Civilised (or slaveholding) Tribes exposed to Confederate influence.
+US President Abraham Lincoln ordered the evacuation of US troops from the Indian Nations, leaving the Five so-called Civilised (or slaveholding) Tribes exposed to Confederate influence.
 The main aim was to make more efficient use of the Regular Army and to reduce commitments to Frontier garrisons.
 In due course, the Confederates secured the allegiance of the Cherokee Nation, the Chickasaw Nation, the Choctaw Nation, the Creek Nation, and the Seminole Nation.

 Louisiana.
 The USS Powhatan arrived off the Southwest Pass of the Mississippi River with the first elements of a blockading fleet.
 The arrival of these vessels occurred much earlier than had been anticipated in New Orleans, and neutral shipping rushed to vacate the port after a fifteen-day grace period was announced.